michaelmawhinney/elementary/README.md

 ##### `gulp test` (Run tests)

-Lints Sass files, compiles, minifies, then lints CSS files.
+Lints Sass and CSS files.

 ##### `gulp` (Build and run tests)

-This is the same as running `gulp test`.
+This is the same as running `gulp css` and `gulp test` together.

 #### Troubleshooting